jimbo00000/jimbo00000.github.com/_posts/2016-1-9-vr-scripting.markdown

 [otoy_post]: https://www.reddit.com/r/oculus/comments/3t34qc/thoughts_on_vrscript_from_tony_parisi/cx2v2h3

+If you've gotten luajit building and deploying on Android - please get in touch.
+I've been looking for an example of deploying a pre-built library to an Android device using Android Studio or its associated tools(gradle, adb, the ndk, etc.).

 Comparing the scene interface to the one found in the mobile SDK, everything looks similar enough that plugging in to the mobile SDK should be straightforward:
 `ovr_sdk_mobile_1.0.0.0.zip/VrSamples/Native/VrCubeWorld_Framework/Src/VrCubeWorld_Framework.cpp`